iyazerski/pit8c/README.md

 ---

 ## Example Use Case
-*Marta, a Polish investor, made 200+ stock trades in 2024 through Freedom24, including US and EU stocks.
+*Marta, a Polish investor, made 200+ stock trades in 2024 and 2025 through Freedom24, including US and EU stocks.
 Since Freedom24 is based in Cyprus, it doesn't generate a PIT-8C declaration.
 So Marta needs to:*
 1. Match each sale to its original purchase (including partial closures)
 2. Convert all foreign amounts to PLN using NBP rates from transaction dates